runicRPC/runicRPC/SECURITY.md

 ## Security Best Practices

-When integrating with RunicRPC, follow these guidelines:
+When integrating with runicRPC, follow these guidelines:

 ### API Key Management